Attorneys of Sexton & Moody, P.C.

 • Conspiracy to commit crimes such as those listed above

-When we represent people charged with drug crimes, we always try to determine whether the defendant’s own drug use is a factor.
+When we represent people facing drug charges, we always try to determine whether the defendant’s own drug use is a factor.
 If so, we may recommend that the defendant begin drug dependency treatment even before meeting with a prosecutor.

-Discuss your case frankly and in-depth in a free initial consultation with one of our experienced attorneys.
+Discuss your case frankly and in-depth in a free initial consultation with one of our experienced criminal defense attorneys.

 Drug Schedules In Georgia